 Utility Room Sink Taps Can Have a 4-Inch Spread

-Some kitchen faucets require a single hole in the sink deck or countertop, but others require two or three.
+Some kitchen faucets require a single hole in the sink deck or countertop, but others require two or three (not counting a hole for a sprayer).
 The standard spacing between the outermost of these holes is 8 inches, and the posts of the faucet have the same spacing.
 You might find laundry sinks with a similar hole arrangement, but it's also common to find a 4-inch spread, which is standard on bathroom sinks.

 If you're thinking of transferring your kitchen faucet to the laundry room, you need to measure the hole spread, unless the faucet you want to transfer is a single-hole model.
 If the spread on the laundry sink is 4 inches, your 2- or 3-post kitchen faucet won't work.
 However, if you've been thinking of replacing your bathroom faucet, you could install it on the laundry sink.